 A new shark species from the deep waters off the northwestern Hawaiian islands has been discovered recently.
 Don't worry, this diminutive creature is less than a foot long, and you won't see it on our Hawaii snorkeling tours because it has been… Continue Reading

-Hawai’i has become a hotbed for excellent craft breweries.
-In celebration of International Beer Day, here is our list of the top five locally brewed beers.Coconut Hiwa Porter (Maui Brewing Company) -- We're suckers for a smooth porter.
-This bad boy is like silk, if silk tastes a bit chocolatey,… Continue Reading
+Hawaii has become a hotbed for excellent craft breweries.
+Here is our list of the top five locally brewed beers.Coconut Hiwa Porter (Maui Brewing Company)-- We're suckers for a smooth porter.
+This bad boy is like silk, if silk tastes a bit chocolatey, with hints of coffee… Continue Reading

-It's August 3rd, and you know what that means?
-It's "Grab Some Nuts Day!"
-In honor of this special day, we thought we'd present a brief history of the macadamia nut in Hawai’i.
+In honor Macadamia Nut Day, we present you with a brief history of the macadamia nut in Hawai’i.

-Originating in Australia, the first macadamia tree was planted, on the Big Island, in 1881, by… Continue Reading
+Originating in Australia, the first macadamia tree was planted, on the Big Island, in 1881, by William Purvis, subsequently followed by the Jordan brothers in 1892.
+Known for their sweet, rich… Continue Reading

 © Copyright 2015 - Hawaii Ocean Project